orgrune/Udacity--Movie-Trailer-Website/MovieWebsite/README.md

-#Project Submission
+#Movie Trailer Website Project
 ##By Or Grunebaum
-### Due May 14

 ##Project Description
-The following project hadus design a small movie trailer website showing our favorite movies.
+The following project was to design a small movie trailer website showing some of my favorite movies.
-In this project we created code to store a list of movie titles, poster images, and movie trailers.
+In this project I created code to store a list of movie titles, poster images, and movie trailers.
 This was then displayed within a webbrowser.
-Tjhe main code for the site was provided by udacity.
+The main code for the site was provided by udacity.

 The movie information is provided by The Movie Database [theMovieDB](https://themoviedb.org)